-The Apprenticeship Completion Award Program (ACAP) partially reimburses eligible apprentices, sponsors and employers for certain costs of related instruction.
+The Apprenticeship Completion Award Program (ACAP) partially reimburses eligible apprentices, sponsors, and employers for certain costs of related instruction.
 ACAP was developed by the Legislature, and signed by Governor Walker (2013 WI Act 57).
-The program began June 2, 2014.

 When the apprentice is eligible, the party or parties that incurred the costs (the apprentice, the sponsor and/or the construction employer) can request reimbursement from the Bureau.

-To be eligible, the apprentice must meet either eligibility event on or between June 2, 2014 and June 30, 2015:
+To be eligible, the apprentice must meet either eligibility event:

 The apprentice must not be delinquent on child support payments.

 Public sector apprentices and sponsors, such as protective services, utilities, and more, are excluded from ACAP by law.

 The eligible party or parties that incurred the costs (apprentice, employer and/or sponsor) can request the following reimbursements from BAS: